sugarlabs/turtleblocksjs/guide/README.md

 box.
 The result in this case is also a spiral, but one that grows geometrically instead of arithmetically.

+In practice, the use of boxes is not unlike the use of keyword-value pairs in text-based programming languages.
+The keyword is the name of the box and the value associated with the keyword is the value stored in the box.
+You can have as many boxes as you'd like (until you run out of memory) and treat the boxes as if they were a dictionary.
+Note that the boxes are global, meaning all turtles and all action stacks share the same collection of boxes.

 3. Action Stacks
 ----------------